frenzymadness/RemoteControl/README.md

 Yust edit file *templates/index.html* and add more buttons.
 If you want to send keys, use [] bracket around key like in example.
 If you want do send text, type it in to data attribute of buttons element without [] brackets.

-*This is only small project and I using it to control my presentations when my notebook cannot be connected near me.*